Nine Big Green Egg Recipes For Cinco De Mayo

 We topped a classic homemade base with Gran Luchito Chipotle Chilli Ketchup in place of ordinary passata.
 This was followed by slices of buffalo mozzarella and beautifully fresh & fragrant oregano leaves (in place of basil), a popular ingredient in Mexican cooking.
 Needless to say, this is well worth a go!

 If there’s one fish that’s great on the barbecue, it’s got to be monkfish.
-We marinated it in zingy lime juice, Gran Luchito Smoked Chilli Honey and thyme then wrapped it in wafer-thin strips of pancetta before quickly flame-grilling on the Big Green Egg.
-This would work well with other meaty fish like cod, salmon or even scallops too.
+We marinated it in zingy lime juice, Gran Luchito Chipotle Honey and thyme then wrapped it in wafer-thin strips of pancetta before quickly flame-grilling on the Big Green Egg.
+This big green egg recipe would work well with other meaty fish like cod, salmon or even scallops too.

 Feel free to experiment with what you use in the coleslaw (the combination we used works ridiculously well, but other vegetables would work well too).
 The most important elements are the dressing and getting the vegetables as thinly shredded as possible.